-In 2019, local schools, nonprofits and government agencies that are enrolled in the Evergreen Options program are eligible to apply for a grant of up to $50,000 from the Evergreen Options program to help with the purchase and installation of on-site renewable energy projects located in Tacoma Power’s service territory.
+In 2020, local schools, nonprofits and government agencies are eligible to apply for a grant of up to $50,000 from the Evergreen Options program to help with the purchase and installation of on-site renewable energy projects located in Tacoma Power’s service territory.

-- Award notifications will be made no later than October 19, 2019
+- Award notifications will be made in December 2020

 FAQs about Tacoma Power’s Renewable Energy Grants